turingschool/front-end-curriculum/lessons/module-1/js-1.md

 ## Concatenating Variable Values

-In the example above, we used a `+` to combine the values of two different variables.
+In the example above, we used a `+` as a string operator to combine the values of two different variables.
 This is called _concatenation_, which is a series of values linked together.

 We can concatenate html tags, text, numbers, and variable values.
 Let's revisit our example above to concatenate a more readable phrase as the value of our creatureCount variable: